 Pakistani refugees are released on bail following their detention at the Immigration Detention Centre in Bangkok, Thailand in this file photo.
 A detained Pakistani Christian asylum seeker died on May 27, 2017 after allegedly being denied medical assistance after complaining of chest pains.
 (Photo by Nicolas Asfouri/AFP)

-The role of UNHCR Bangkok is also questionable and in violation of U.N. refugee conventions when it fails to provide legal assistance to detained asylum seekers, or provides medical assistance to sick people who have fled persecution in Pakistan, he said.He accused the UNHCR Bangkok office of hiring Muslim translators who wrongly interpret Pakistani Christian asylum seekers during interviews, which end in their failure to present true stories and evidence.Ijaz Tariq was denied refugee status on May 26, 2017 by UNHCR Bangkok office due to misinterpretations by Sunni Muslim Pakistani translators hired by UNHCR, Bhatti said, adding he would take the case to the U.N.
+Tariq was arrested on immigration law violations like hundreds of other Pakistani Christian asylum seekers registered with UNHCR and denied bail, Bhatti said.The role of UNHCR Bangkok is also questionable and in violation of U.N. refugee conventions when it fails to provide legal assistance to detained asylum seekers, or provides medical assistance to sick people who have fled persecution in Pakistan, he said.He accused the UNHCR Bangkok office of hiring Muslim translators who wrongly interpret Pakistani Christian asylum seekers during interviews, which end in their failure to present true stories and evidence.Ijaz Tariq was denied refugee status on May 26, 2017 by UNHCR Bangkok office due to misinterpretations by Sunni Muslim Pakistani translators hired by UNHCR, Bhatti said, adding he would take the case to the U.N.
 Human Rights Commission in Geneva.
-He also called on Thai authorities to grant Pakistani asylum seekers bail and protect their human rights.